Hexxeh/libpebble/README.md

       where `00:11:22:33:44:55:66` is the Pebble's MAC Address, viewable on the Pebble from `settings`-->`about`
 * You can obtain your pebble's MAC address after a successful connection in the libpebble stdout debug logs
 * The `--pebble_id` can also be the 4 letter friendly name of your pebble but this will require that the Pebble is broadcasting.
+* It is also possible to set the PEBBLE_ID environment variable as well:

+      export PEBBLE_ID="00:11:22:33:44:55:66"
+      ./p.py --lightblue get_time

 #####Using libpebble without --lightblue on OSX (MAY CAUSE KERNEL PANICS)